Chizhou Anhui, China Travel Guide

 Home to traditional Anhui opera and various local folk arts, reflecting deep regional traditions.

 The numerous temples and monasteries on Jiuhua attest to its enduring spiritual legacy.
-These sites are places of worship and repositories of art, architecture, and historical records.
-Visitors find a direct connection to centuries of Buddhist practice and pilgrimage.
+These sites are religious sites and repositories of art, architecture, and historical records.
+Visitors find a straight connection to centuries of Buddhist practice and pilgrimage.

 (Approx. 2020 census)